Liortra/KeyToTheBoard/README.md

 **Comment to Guy/Tom**

-This keyboard have a little suprise for you guys.
+This keyboard have a little surprise for you guys.

 Look on this answer